Will Southwark College close as a result of Covid-19?

 What should I do if I am in a high-risk group for Coronavirus?

 If you are in a high-risk group, there is specific guidance available on the NHS website.
-The NHS will also be contacting people at high risk from Monday 23 March 2020 with specific advice about what to do.

 Assuming you are fit and well, you will be able to maintain your College studies through remote learning.